Prepare your business for the worst to ensure that in a disaster situation your operations and data are protected

 When was the last time you did a full safety inspection and upgraded your facility to protect against natural disasters?
 Remember this fact: under the NFPA25 Code, all of your fire protection systems must get regular visual inspections and functional tests to ensure they are working correctly.

 Typically, you’ll need to get these tests every month, quarter, and even semi-annually, annually.
 Some might even get them every 5-10 years.
 And that’s just your fire systems!
 Other elements of your facility likely need to be tested to keep them operating and safe against natural disaster situations.
+Consider employing the help of organization design consulting experts like Navalent who can dig past surface-level issues to identify barriers to your success at the source.

 Protect Your Data